 In 1989, the Division teamed up with Drs.
 Stanley South and Chester DePratter to look for evidence of Charlesfort, an early French fortification located on Parris Island, Beaufort County, South Carolina.
 The fort has since been identified under the Spanish fort of Santa Elena.

-The MRD teamed up with Dr. Chester DePratter in 2013 and 2014 to conduct underwater invesitagations in the Combahee River.
+The MRD teamed up with Dr. Chester DePratter in 2013 and 2014 to conduct underwater investigations in the Combahee River.
 The team are looking for evidence of a Yemassee Indian village believed to be washing out of the river bank.

 In 1985 and 1988, the MRD conducted an underwater survey of the Wateree River at Mulberry Mound.
-The Mulberry Mound site is a large, multiple mound and village complex dating from the Mississipian prehistoric period.
+The Mulberry Mound site is a large, multiple mound and village complex dating from the Mississippian prehistoric period.